icwells/compOncDB/README.md

 5. [parseRecords](#parseRecords)

 ## Description
 compOncDB is a program written to manage veterinary pathology data and identify cancer records using  a MySQL database.
 The accompanying parseRecords tool can be used to extract diagnosis information from an input file.
 It can then be used to merge the source data, diagnosis output, and taxonomy information into a format ready for upload to the MySQL database.
 The program provides basic CRUD (create, read, update, delete) functionality, as well as specific analysis functions.
 These include calculating cancer rates per species, calculating summary statistics, and searching for specific records.

 ## Installation

 ### Dependencies
 Go version 1.11 or higher
 MySQL 14.14 or higher
 GNU Aspell

+### Installing Go and Setting Paths
+Go requires a GOPATH environment variable to set to install packages, an compOncDB requires the GOBIN variable to be set as well.
+Follow the directions [here](https://github.com/golang/go/wiki/SettingGOPATH) to set your GOPATH.
+Before you close your .bashrc or similar file, add the following lines after you deifne you GOPATH:

+	export GOBIN=$GOPATH/bin
+	export PATH=$PATH:$GOBIN

 ### Installing GNU Aspell
 parseRecords uses GNU Aspell to assist in resolving spelling errors in account and submitter names.